AliDeli80/AliDeli80/README.md

 I care more about **how systems age** than how they look on day one.

-I favor explicit data flow, predictable state, and simple solutions that remain understandable under pressure.
+Explicit data flow, predictable state, and understandable architecture matter more than clever abstractions.

-When a system becomes difficult to reason about, performance and scalability stop mattering.
+If a system becomes hard to reason about, performance and scalability stop mattering.

 Clean abstractions are earned through real constraints — not invented prematurely.